Whitney R. Robinson is an epidemiologist who specializes in quantitative methodology for studying health inequalities.

 Dr. Robinson is an assistant professor of epidemiology at the UNC Gillings School of Global Public Health, a fellow at the Carolina Population Center, and a member of the UNC Lineberger Comprehensive Cancer Center.

 The central theme of Dr. Robinson's research is methodologic innovation for identifying the causes of population inequalities in cancer and obesity incidence.
-A common theoretical underpinning of her work is the lifecourse framework, particularly hypotheses that stress and nutritional exposures during critical periods in utero and during childhood have enduring effects on adult health risk.
+A common theoretical underpinning of her work is the life course framework, particularly hypotheses that exposures during critical periods in utero; during childhood; and at other life stages, such as the menopausal transition, have enduring effects on later adult health.

 Her work has shown that childhood obesity is not a major driver of the Black-White disparity in prostate cancer incidence.
 She has also found that perinatal and childhood poverty and stress may predispose females, more so than males, to adult obesity.
 She has used age-period-cohort analysis to predict future trends in obesity prevalence in Millennials.
 Ongoing research investigates causes of race- and SES-based disparities in breast cancer incidence and methodologic explanations for the "obesity paradox" in survival among cancer patients.